franswan/ortho-db/README.md

 **ortho-db: An Open Source Database of Eastern Orthodox Christian Texts**

 This is a proof of concept.
-I will likely set up a MySql database and begin developing an API using Next.js.
-This will be very interesting and challenging.... and hopefully very useful.
+This README provides a general overview of the project.
+See the (Wiki)[https://github.com/franswan/ortho-db/wiki] to explore what this project can provide a foundation for.

 ## Overview